fernandomatos/eye-patch/README.md

 <https://nodejs.org/en/>

 ## Running
-Using your Windows Prompt Comand or other CLI tool, go to the /br-removal folder and if it is your first run:
+Using your Windows Prompt Comand or other CLI tool, go to the /eye-patch folder.

+First run:
 ```
 $ npm i && node start
 ```